Dunbridge

 Dunbridge is a hamlet in the Test Valley district of Hampshire, England.
 It is on the River Dun, a tributary of the River Test.
 Its nearest town is Romsey, which lies approximately 3.75 mi south-east from the village.

-The Doomsday Book records the manor of Denebrugg being held by one Gilbert de Breteville.
+Domesday Book records the manor of Denebrugg being held by one Gilbert de Breteville.

 The hamlet is served by Mottisfont & Dunbridge railway station on the Wessex Main Line.
+There is one pub, the Mill Arms.